-We were expecting life to be pretty simple.
+We were expecting life to be pretty smooth.

-High school graduation, maybe a college degree, maybe the family route instead, but all of it falling into place in our early twenties without all that many bumps.
+High school graduation, maybe a college degree, maybe the family route instead, all falling into place in our twenties without that many bumps.

-It wasn’t quite that blase.
+Maybe it wasn’t quite that total or explicit.
 We still love him…kinda.
-We certainly believe.
-We know he exists.
-We get riled up on his behalf when some atheist or Democrat starts talking.
+We believe…that he exists.
+We certainly get riled up on his behalf when some atheist starts talking.

 But we’re not really on fire for him otherwise.

 I remember realizing that the angsty turn-of-the-century Christian music we all grew up on (Newsboys, Pillar, Thousand Foot Krutch) was great at firing us up for rebellion against the world, but didn’t do much to prep us for suffering.
 When it came, we were thrown off balance.
-Our loved ones betrayed us, horrific things happened, things you thought only happen to others.
-Where was all that in the lyrics to “Jesus Freak”?
+Our loved ones betrayed us, horrific things took place, things you thought only happen to others.
+Where was all that in the lyrics to “Fireproof”?

-If you’re reading these words, and nobody ever really told you as a youngster that the Christian life wasn’t free of suffering, then I’m really kind of indignant on your behalf.
-You deserved better.
-You deserved the truth.
+If nobody warned you as a youngster that the Christian life would bring suffering, then I’m indignant on your behalf.
+You deserved better than to be blindsided as you were.
 When the really unfair life events started rolling in – the ones that left you going, “How was I supposed to know how to deal with this?” – that omission hurt you.
-You deserved better than to be blindsided as you were.

 But had we known it was coming…would we have set our faces to follow Him anyway?

-Family slipped my grasp when I was seventeen.
-Not “my family”, because none of them died.
-But “family” – the togetherness, refuge, dreams, hopes.
-Things had been getting better.
-Then it all turned against us in some nasty, debilitating ways.
+Family slipped my grasp when I was seventeen – the togetherness, refuge, dreams, hopes.
+Just when things were getting better, it all turned against us in some nasty, debilitating ways.

-I stuck with church (though don’t let me overstate my performance) thanks to divinely well-placed mentors and friends.
-But I realized a few years ago that I’d only really deferred my final verdict on God until I got family back.
+I stuck with church thanks to divinely placed mentors.
+But later I realized that I’d really deferred my final verdict on God until I got family back.
 Some deep opinion on God was reserved until God made up for my past.

-And when it finally occurred to me a few years ago that this might not happen, I found a part of me inside that was prepared to ditch God.
+And when it finally occurred to me that this might never happen, it cast light on a part of me that was prepared to ditch God.

 A mentor called me on it one day.
 “I feel that you’re just poised to go, ‘See?
 God is against me’ if you don’t get what you want.”

-By God’s grace, I can say that my mind is now made up on whether I will follow God wholeheartedly.
+By God’s grace, I can say that my mind is now made up.
 No matter what he does or doesn’t give me, I will remain his.
 “Even if He kills me, I will hope in Him.
 I will still defend my ways before Him.”
 (Job 15:13)

-A lot of reasons.
-One, because I’ve learned a few things about just how far our dreams and hopes will go towards saving us (i.e. not that far).
-Two, because I got tired of living with a pended verdict (I mean that facetiously – we do not judge God).
+Well, I got tired of living with a pended “verdict” on God.
 It’s just better to live with one’s mind made up.
 A sort of settled firmness.

-God doesn’t have to avert suffering or fulfill our dreams to be worthy of our faith.
+God doesn’t have to avert suffering to be worthy of our faith.
 His own Son didn’t get that.
-In truth, the Father has already given us far more than we could ever have dared desire: the Cross and the Empty Tomb.
-And much more beyond that.
-His love, his delight, his justice, and his power to redeem those life events.
+In truth, the Father has already given us far more than we ever dared desire: the Cross and Empty Tomb.
+And his ability to transform the very life events that have brought us so much pain.

 It’s not too late for you.
-No matter how far away you’ve walked, with quiet resentment simmering, he will take back the humble heart in an instant.
+No matter how far away you’ve walked, resentment simmering, he will take back the humble heart.
 I believe wholeheartedly, with my own experience and the full faith and credit of God’s Word, that his love is still offered to you.